rsksmart/devportal/.github/PULL_REQUEST_TEMPLATE.md

 ## Testing

 * Describe how you tested the changes to ensure they are correct and do not introduce new issues.
+See how to test build outputs and broken links in README using the `yarn build`command.

 ## Checklist